5 Secrets To Successful Freelancer Management

 Depending on the type of project, you may even want to schedule a call to discuss the progress after each task is complete and provide feedback.
 Providing feedback throughout a project is a smart way to ensure the project is progressing towards the desired final outcome.
 With Liquid, you can Create a Project that details all tasks within a project including the information, fee, and due date.
 You can then assign these tasks to different team members, so everyone’s perfectly clear on what they need to do and when they need to do it.
 With everyone clear on the tasks and deadlines, your freelancer relationships will grow stronger — and your independent contractors will be more excited to continue working with you in the future!

 If there’s one thing you can do to take your freelance manager status from good to great — it’s fostering growth, providing feedback, and inspiring your team.
 A leader who takes the time to help their freelancers grow will reap the benefits of a loyal network of independent contractors and a higher caliber of work.
 When providing constructive feedback, focus on the work, be specific, communicate clearly, and always be sure to point out elements you thought were especially strong.
 Well-rounded feedback encourages progress and inspires growth.
 Keep feedback positive for positive results.

 As the nature of the workforce changes, so must we.
 An all-in-one software solution like Liquid can help.
 To better manage the liquid workforce and stay competitive in the evolving economy, follow these secrets to successful freelancer management and watch your team flourish.

 Ready to take your freelancer management to the next level?
 Liquid is an all-in-one software solution for managing, onboarding, and paying your freelancers — ensuring successful freelance management.
-Request access to Liquid beta!
+Try Liquid today!

 Note, we are not providing legal, tax or payroll advice.
 Please consult your legal, tax and payroll professionals.
 These are simply to serve as guidelines based on our own experiences.